Critical apparatus: Biblical studies

 For Vetus Latina manuscripts, sigla are related to content, so they are not unique.
 For example, the letter t refers to Codex Bernensis in the gospels, but Liber Comicus elsewhere, which may lead to confusion.
 Other means of identifying manuscripts include a full name (usually something Codex [city]-ensis) and the standard unique serial number for each manuscript given by its custodian (usually a library).

 Sigla, names and numbers serve different scholarly purposes.
 Sigla, in the context of reference to an original document, provide unique and concise identification of witnesses to the text of that original, suited to minimising the space taken by citation in a critical apparatus.
 Names, on the other hand, normally refer to specific handwritten volumes (often including other text), either as originally bound or in their current form.
 Names are typically Latin, and can refer to the place of composition (Codex Sangallensis, "Book from St. Gall") or rediscovery (Stonyhurst Gospel), the current location (Liber Ardmachanus, "Book of Armagh"), a famous owner (Codex Bezae, "Theodore Beza's Book"), a volume's function (Liber Comicus, "The Lectionary"), or can even refer to physical characteristics of a volume (Codex Gigas, "The Huge Book" or Codex Aureus, "The Gold Book").
 The Book of Mulling is also known as Liber Moliensis after the name of the scribe, as tradition has it.

 From footnotes to endnotes

 In the United States, bibliographer Fredson Bowers (1905–1991) established a tradition of putting the critical apparatus at the back of the book, leaving the edited text clear of apparatus.
 This has the advantage of leaving the main text uncluttered with editorial details that may not be of interest to the general reader.
 However, this format is a disadvantage to scholarly readers, who are not able to see all of the textual evidence in one place.

-Electronic representation
+Digital representation

 The de facto standard for the representation of critical apparatus in digital scholarly editions is to follow the recommendations of the Text Encoding Initiative.
 While other formats are also used in digital literary studies this has become the most accepted storage format.